 - Use your newfound knowledge to refine your occupational research.

 - See if you can find a mentor in your workplace.
 A mentor is an experienced, trusted advisor who supports, guides and encourages you in all aspects of your career.
-Check out the article sheet Mentoring: Finding and Working with a Mentor.
+Check out the article Find and Work with a Mentor.

 Things I can try…